Flow Research

 Volume X and

-the flowmeter markets.
-They include 2019 data as a reference
+flowmeter markets.
+They include 2022 data as a reference point, but

-point, but also include actual data and segmentation from 2020 to show
+also include actual data and segmentation from 2023 to show what the impact

-what the impact of the pandemic was on those markets and on the oil &
+of the pandemic was on those markets and on the oil & gas industry.

-gas industry.
-Companies were also asked to project their sales in 2021, and
+Companies were also asked to project their sales in 2024, and these

-make 2021 a strong year for the flowmeter markets, for the oil &
+demand helped make 2022 a stronger year for the flowmeter markets, for the

-gas industry, and for the economy as a whole.
+oil & gas industry, and for the economy as a whole.
+This trend

-other studies exist that provide this type of all-in-one view of the
+that provide this type of all-in-one view of the flowmeter market.

 The data in